What can I eat after a dental implant treatment? Recipes and advice

 • Vinegar and salt to taste.

-• Remove the breadcrumbs, soak them in water and when they are well soaked, take them out and squeeze them well.
+• Remove the breadcrumbs, soak them in water and, when they are thoroughly soaked, remove them and squeeze them well.

-• Peel the garlic and add it to the blender with the oil, the previously soaked bread, the peeled tomatoes, the tuna, the vinegar and the salt.
+• Peel the garlic and place it in a blender with the oil, the previously soaked bread, the peeled tomatoes, the tuna, the vinegar and the salt.

-• Blend until you obtain a homogeneous mixture.
+• Blend until you obtain a smooth mixture.

-• If it is too runny, add more bread, as the salmorejo has to be thick to differentiate it from the Andalusian gazpacho.
+• If it is too runny, add more bread, as salmorejo should be thick to differentiate it from Andalusian gazpacho.

 Ingredients